Kitsudora/tt05-synth-fpga/README.md

 The 16 octave range for sweep oscillators is very useful to be able both to quickly sweep a frequency from the top octave to the bottom, and to sweep an oscillator frequency with a few cents per second.

 ### Filter
 A VCF is typically designed staring from a fixed frequency filter design with desirable properties, and then variable gains are used to shift the filter frequency.
-The same principle is used here.
+The same principle applies here.

-The filter is a two-pole filter, and thus has two states.
+The filter is a two-pole filter, and so has two states.
 This is the simplest filter that can have a resonance peak.
 The states are called `y` and `v`. `y` is the output signal (position) and `v` is the velocity.

 #### Basic filter structure